 Your mainboard has a primary and secondary IDE channel interface (IDE1 and IDE2).
 An IDE ribbon cable supporting two IDE devices is bundled with the mainboard.
-IDE devices have jumpers or switches that are used to set the IDE device as MASTER or SLAVE.
-Refer to the IDE device user's manual.

 If you want to install more than two IDE devices, get a second IDE cable and you can add two more devices to the secondary IDE channel.